See also the BBC's episode guide.

 - "The Five Doctors" (1 90-minute special, multi-Doctor, with First, Second, Third, and Fourth Doctors) note

-Sixth Doctor era (Colin Baker)Colin Baker's era is notable for starting at the tail end of Peter Davison's final season, and for experimenting with the show's format.
-However, due to troubled production values, criticisms and Executive Meddling, Season 23 was placed on hiatus, had its runtime drastically reduced and retooled into a large story arc, causing several planned stories featuring him to be dropped entirely.
-You can find the missing pieces of his Doctor's existence here.
+Sixth Doctor era (Colin Baker): 1984-1986Colin Baker's era is notable for starting at the tail end of Peter Davison's final season, and for experimenting with the show's format.
+However, due to troubled production values, criticisms and Executive Meddling, Season 23 was placed on hiatus, had its runtime drastically reduced and retooled into a large story arc, causing several planned stories featuring him to be dropped entirely; you can find the missing pieces of his Doctor's existence here.
+Baker's era ended just as roughly as it began, with severely reduced ratings, general public and executive apathy towards the show, and Baker himself being unceremoniously fired after Season 23's conclusion, marking the only time an actor was outright axed from the role of the Doctor during the show's run.

 Season 21 (Continued)